What Is Chapter 13 And What Does Filing Chapter 13 With An Attorney Allow You To Do?:

 Secured debts (your mortgages) must be repaid in full, but Chapter 13 enables you to cure the defaults (reinstate the loans) over 36 months (or up to 60 months with creditor consent and court approval).

 You also have the ability to eliminate junior liens from your real property under certain circumstances and restructure mortgage and certain other payments.
-(Click here for more information on this!!)
+More on Removing Junior Liens

 Another thing to bear in mind is that approval of ANY Chapter 13 Plan of repayment requires a determination by the court that the case is filed and the plan proposed in Good Faith.
 I won’t try to define that for you on this website, but remember that nothing is automatic.